Is the USS Midway Museum Worth Visiting? Absolutely!

 Ready for Take-off in the TOMcat F-14

 We met a volunteer veteran named Jerry up here and he stood out as the most amiable and good-looking volunteer we interacted with during our visit.
 His demeanor exuded "Maverick" vibes.
-He was once a pilot himself and proudly shared with us the details about the aircraft he typically operated.
+He was a Navy intelligence personnel and proudly shared with us the details about the various aircrafts.
 We were delighted when he agreed to do a snapshot together, capturing a memorable moment.

 Veteran Pilot at USS Midway